Chlöe Swarbrick: Views and positions

 In July 2022, Swarbrick urged the Auckland Council to consider establishing a homeless hotline for homeless individuals following the death of a 72-year-old woman who had been staying in her car in Remuera.

 Israel and Palestine

-Swarbrick has expressed sympathy for the Palestinians.
+Swarbrick supports Palestine, and has expressed sympathy for the Palestinians.
 On 11 May 2021, she and 16 other New Zealand Members of Parliament donned keffiyeh to mark World Keffiyeh Day.